-- 2. Elasticity of the tail.
-Steinkamp's motivation for adding the tail was to inhibit body pitch without adding a lot of mass.
+- (2) Elasticity of the tail: Steinkamp's motivation for adding the tail was to inhibit body pitch without adding a lot of mass.
 As constructed by Steinkamp, the tail is elastic and wobbles during the hopping.
 Is that wobble essential?
 We tied a diagonal string from near the top of the tail to the main body, almost eliminating the tail vibrations.
 This reduction of tail motion had no detectable effect on any aspect of the hopper's overall motion.
-Thus, the function of the tail seems only to be to increase the body's polar moment-of-inertia (that is, the tail does not add a useful independent degree of freedom).
-An unintended, and possibly key, benefit of the tail is to serve as a hand-hold in launch. - 3.
-Details of the motion.
-The overall motion is shown in Figure 3 and Supplementary videos.
-The trajectory of the foot, and of the relative angle of the body and leg, are shown in Figure 5. - 4.
-Approximately period~11 motion.
-Figure 6a shows the foot height over about 30 cycles from motion capture data.
-The amplitude varies in a periodic manner, with a period of about, but not precisely, 11 hops, ranging from about 9 hops/s up to about 11 hops/s.
-For the rest of this paper we refer to this as the 'period~11 motion'.
+Thus, the function of the tail seems only to be to increase the body's polar moment-of-inertia (that is, the tail does not add a useful independent degree-of-freedom).
+An unintended, and possibly key, benefit of the tail is to serve as a hand-hold in launch. - (3) Details of the motion: The overall motion is shown in Fig. 3 and (under the Supplemental Data tab for this paper on the ASME digital collection).
+The trajectory of the foot, and of the relative angle of the body and leg, is shown in Fig. 5. - (4) Approximately period ~11 motion: Figure 6(a) shows the foot height over about 30 cycles from motion-capture data.
+The amplitude varies in a periodic manner, with a period of about, but not precisely, 11 hops, ranging from about nine hops/s up to about 11 hops/s.
+For the rest of this paper, we refer to this as the "period ~11 motion."
 This amplitude modulation was consistent over many trials.

-3 The simulation models
+3 The Simulation Models

-To ensure lack of errors, and lack of sensitivity to model minutiae, we used two simulations developed independently by two co-authors (GS and TvO).
+To ensure lack of errors and lack of sensitivity to model minutiae, we used two simulations developed independently by two coauthors (GS and TvO).
 We aimed for the simplest models that could reproduce the motion.
 Both of our models consist of two, 2D, rigid objects: a body and a leg.
-The body and leg are linked together by a 2-degree-of-freedom spring that also has damping.
-After a plastic (both in normal and tangential directions) collision with a rigid sloped ground, the foot, at the bottom of the leg, is assumed to have non-slipping contact, The two models only differ, in definition, in how the leaf spring constrains the relative motion between the leg and body.
+The body and leg are linked together by a two degree-of-freedom spring that also has damping.

+After a plastic (both in normal and tangential directions) collision with a rigid sloped ground, the foot, at the bottom of the leg, is assumed to have nonslipping contact, The two models only differ, in definition, in how the leaf spring constrains the relative motion between the leg and body.

-Leaf spring.
-The spring, which on the physical device is a metal strip-spring (Figure 1c), is initially modeled as an 'Euler-Bernoulli' bending beam.
+Leaf spring: The spring, which on the physical device is a metal strip-spring (Fig. 1(c)), is initially modeled as an "Euler-Bernoulli" bending beam.
 It is clamped at each end and elastically resists relative rotation and translation (orthogonal to the spring) of the leg and body while allowing negligible motion along the spring.
-Although the simulations are fully non-linear, the motions of the beam are considered to be those of linear beam theory.
+Although the simulations are fully nonlinear, the motions of the beam are considered to be those of linear beam theory.

 We also allow some damping in the spring.
-The force and torque transmitted by the visco-elastic leaf-spring are approximated as linear in the relative linear and angular displacements and velocities.
+The force and torque transmitted by the viscoelastic leaf-spring are approximated as linear in the relative linear and angular displacements and velocities.
 The axial (along the leaf spring) lack of extensibility is modeled as a constant-spring-length kinematic constraint.
 That is, we approximate the leaf-spring kinematics by constraining a point on the leg to move in a slot that is orthogonal to the leaf spring.
-According to these kinematics, an
+According to these kinematics, an imagined point on a fictitious extension of the body, to near the leg end of the leaf spring, only moves on a line orthogonal to the leaf spring, as if in a slot in the body extension.